simonsobs/sofind/README.md

 ```
 $ pip install -e .
 ```
 to see changes to source code automatically updated in your environment.
-To check the installation, run tests from within the same directory:

 ## Setup
 All users must create a file `.actapack_config.yaml` in their system's `HOME` directory.
 This file encodes the location on the system of all products implemented in the `actapack` package.
 It also groups a set of product locations under data model "names," such that different data models may have their products in different locations.